 More than 70% of your immune system resides in your gut.
 Yes, you read that right.
-2/3rd of of the immune tissue is located within the digestive system.
+2/3rd of the immune tissue is located within the digestive system.
 That means that the intricate system that protects you and keeps you healthy is influenced by your intestinal flora and what happens in the digestive tract.
 In fact, the gut and the immune system have formed a complex integrated structure that supports both digestion and immune defense.

-Our microbiome acts as a gatekeeper, trying to prevent pathogens to penetrate its boundaries and enter systemic circulation.
+Our microbiome acts as a gatekeeper, trying to prevent pathogens to penetrate its boundaries and enter the systemic circulation.
 The mucosal membranes lining the digestive tract are the optimal point of entry for pathogens to invade.
 When these harmful bacteria penetrate the gut wall they can trigger an immune response.

 This is basically the alarm sounding, telling the body that there is an intruder.
 This interaction suggests a direct link between a healthy digestive tract and a healthy immune system.
-Therefore, it make sense that an imbalance in the gut (called dysbiosis) can weaken the overall immune system and make the host more susceptible to colds and other pathogens.
+Therefore, it makes sense that an imbalance in the gut (called dysbiosis) can weaken the overall immune system and make the host more susceptible to colds and other pathogens.